wekeo/wekeo4oceans/README.md

 ### Python environments

 Python allows users to create specific environments that suit their applications.
-This tutorials included in this collection require a number of non-standard packages - by which we refer to those no included by default in Anaconda.
+The tutorials included in this collection require a number of non-standard packages - by which we refer to those no included by default in Anaconda.
 These are included in the JupyterLab environment but you may need to install them for local working.
+You can create the environment locally using the supplied environment.yml file.